 Specialists trainers with cross-cultural experience in storytelling, poetry and movement/dance

-Language: long-termers and full-timers need to have or be willing to gain a good working knowledge of English, especially for international communication.
+Language: Long-termers and full-timers need to have or be willing to gain a good working knowledge of English, especially for international communication.
 Part-time volunteers need only the language for their ministry.
 Ministry in non-English speaking countries usually requires facility in the local language, such as French or German.

-Specialist training: Arts Release will recommend specialist training for arts in mission, depending on the work being undertaken.
+Specialist Training: Arts Release will recommend specialist training for arts in mission, depending on the work being undertaken.

-Finances: keeping with WEC International’s well-established approach to faith and finance, full-time and short-term workers trust God for their own funds.
+Finances: In keeping with WEC International’s well-established approach to faith and finance, full-time and short-term workers trust God for their own funds.
 As members embark on this journey of faith, they discover that God is well able to provide for their every need.